openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         | 'set' identifier '(' receiverParameter ',' parameter ')' block
         ;

-A get-accessor (getter) must have a single *received parameter* and an explicit return type.
+A get-accessor (getter) must have a single *receiver parameter* and an explicit return type.

-A set-accessor (setter) must have a *received parameter*, and a second parameter and no return type.
+A set-accessor (setter) must have a *receiver parameter*, the one other parameter, and no return type.

 The use of getters and setters looks the same as the use of fields: